Navajo & Hopi Nations

 Study

-The Navajo and Hopi semester begins with a Foundations course on campus during May term.
-They will survey the diversity and shared patterns of indigenous societies and their development from the first settlements of North America until the present day.
+The Navajo semester begins with a Foundations course on campus during spring term (GLST 241).
+Students will survey the diversity and shared patterns of indigenous societies and their development from the first settlements of North America until the present day.

-Students deepen their appreciation for indigenous contributions to world history in the second course which is taken online while living at home.
+Students deepen their appreciation for indigenous contributions to world history in the Global Issues course (GLST 300) which is online and runs from June 16 to July 3.
 They’ll study with a Native American scholar-activist and connect to indigenous people’s movements for social change globally.

 Immersion and Service